mbalzert1978/option/README.md

 Summary
 =======

-The idea is that a option can be either Some(value) or Maybe(None), with a way to differentiate between the two.
-Some and Maybe are both classes encapsulating an arbitrary value.
+The idea is that a option can be either Some(value) or Null(None), with a way to differentiate between the two.
+Some and Null are both classes encapsulating an arbitrary value.

 API
 ===